palant/apk-instrumentation/README.md

 Configuration options:

 * `MethodLogger.enabled`: add to enable this component
-* `MethodLogger.filter`: (optional) restricts functionality to a set of classes or methods (see Filters section above)
+* `MethodLogger.filter`: (optional) restricts functionality to a set of methods, for value format see Method filters section above
 * `MethodLogger.tag`: (optional) log tag to be used (default is `MethodLogger`)

 ## AssignmentRemover component